AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

 ---
 description: The Viewer SDK provides a set of JavaScript-based components for custom viewer development.
-The viewers are web-based applications that allow for rich media content served by Adobe Scene7 to be embedded in web pages.
-seo-description: The Viewer SDK provides a set of JavaScript-based components for custom viewer development.
-The viewers are web-based applications that allow for rich media content served by Adobe Scene7 to be embedded in web pages.
+The viewers are web-based applications that allow for rich media content served by Adobe Dynamic Media to be embedded in web pages.
-seo-title: Viewer SDK Tutorial
 solution: Experience Manager
 title: Viewer SDK Tutorial
 topic: Dynamic media
-uuid: ea331f05-0c58-4e6b-b5a1-d9b8372d8e94
 ---

 # Viewer SDK Tutorial{#viewer-sdk-tutorial}

 The Viewer SDK provides a set of JavaScript-based components for custom viewer development.
-The viewers are web-based applications that allow for rich media content served by Adobe Scene7 to be embedded in web pages.
+The viewers are web-based applications that allow for rich media content served by Adobe Dynamic Media to be embedded in web pages.

 For example, the SDK provides interactive zooming and panning.
-It also provides 360° view and video playback of assets that were uploaded to Adobe Scene7 through the backend application called SPS (Scene7 Publishing System).
+It also provides 360° view and video playback of assets that were uploaded to Adobe Dynamic Media through the backend application called SPS (Scene7 Publishing System).

 Even though the components rely on HTML5 functionality, they are designed to work on Android and Apple iOS devices, and desktops, including Internet Explorer and later.
 This kind of experience means that you are able to provide a single workflow for all supported platforms.